isomerpages/moe-frontierpri/_cca/Co Curricular Activities (CCA)/Red Cross.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Frontier Primary Red Cross was established in 2015, we aim to combine
+<p>Red Cross Youth (RCY) is a co-curricular activity (CCA) that integrates
-character-building, leadership, essential lifesaving skills, blood donation knowledge and local community service in its curriculum.
-Incuded in the curriculum is the Red Cross ethos and service to humanity as a core focus.
+character-building, leadership, essential lifesaving skills and blood donation knowledge, local community service and overseas humanitarian projects in its curriculum, with the Red Cross ethos and service to humanity as a core focus.</p>
-Members visit Home for the Disabled to show cares and concerns and bring joy and happiness to the needy, underprivileged and handicapped.
-Members will also involve in various VIA programme such as Litter Picking, Mozzie Wipe and many more, to build up member's awareness in how to contribute back to society on the best of their ability.
-We want to bring the best out of our members and prepare them to be a leader in their families and community.
-This is in line with MOE's approach in developing the 21st century competencies for the youngs, focusing on character and citizenship education.</p>
+<p>RCY strives to instill the Red Cross Youth spirit and strengthen core
+values such as compassion, passion and professionalism in all members.
+By participating in providing Singapore Red Cross humanitarian services, Red Cross Youths are groomed to become good citizens with a strong sense of civic responsibility.
+They are trained to be adaptable, resilient and confident team players.</p>
+<p></p>
 </td>
 </tr>
 <tr>